 4) Be the one who cares more.

-I care a lot about the people who choose to work with me…they matter to me, as flesh-and-blood individual humans, not as numbers in my conversion tracking.
+I care a lot about the people who choose to work with me…they matter to me, as flesh-and-blood individual humans, not as conversions.

 I tell them that, and show them that.